 Greenfields is fortunate to be eligible for Pupil Premium funding from the Government.
 This is money which is sent directly to schools according to the number of children who are eligible for Free School Meals.
-The Pupil Premium allocation for Greenfields for the financial year 2018-19 is £132,000.
+The Pupil Premium allocation for Greenfields for the financial year 2018-19 was £132,000.
+The Pupil Premium allocation for 2019-20 is £114,500.

 The funding has enabled the school to provide a lot of learning opportunities which it wouldn't otherwise have been able to provide.